 Glenageary

-- Category: townland
+- Categories: townland and locality

 - Location: Dún Laoghaire–Rathdown, Leinster, Ireland, Britain and Ireland, Europe